z3z1ma/dbt-osmosis/README.md

 Standardize organization of schema files (and provide ability to define and conform with code)

-- Config can be set on per directory basis if desired utilizing `dbt_project.yml`, all models require direct or inherited config `+dbt-osmosis:`.
+- Config can be set on per directory basis if desired utilizing `dbt_project.yml`, all models which are processed require direct or inherited config `+dbt-osmosis:`.
 If even one dir is missing the config, we close gracefully and inform user to update dbt_project.yml.
 No assumed defaults.
 Placing our config under your dbt project name in `models:` is enough to set a default for the project since the config applies to all subdirectories.

-Note: You can **change these configs as often as you like** or try them all, dbt-osmosis will take care of restructuring your project schema files-- __no human effort required__.
+    Note: You can **change these configs as often as you like** or try them all, dbt-osmosis will take care of restructuring your project schema files-- _no human effort required_.

     A directory can be configured to conform to any one of the following standards: